 BY RIGHT: By-Right Siting shall mean that development may proceed without the need for a special permit, variance, amendment, waiver, or other discretionary approval.
-By-right solar development will be subject to Site Plan Review to determine conformance with the Town's bylaws.
-Projects cannot be prohibited, but can be reasonably regulated by the Building Commissioner and the Zoning Board of Appeals.
+By-right solar

 BUILDING PERMIT: A construction permit issued by the Town's Building Commissioner; the building permit evidences that the project is consistent with the state and federal building codes as well as the Town's Zoning Bylaw.